OneThingWell.dev | Small and simple is beautiful

 Modern software development is beyond broken.
-Complexity worshipping and popular practices of cargo cult programming and resume-driven development are just making matters worse.
+Popular practices of resume-driven development, cargo-cult programming, and piling layers upon layers of failed abstractions are only making matters worse.

 Popular wiki/blog pages: